Recently updated on: September 20, 2023

 In 2006, I was playing an RPG called Flyff.
 It was fun to play until a bug destroyed its economic system (yes, RPGs also have economic systems).

-That event forced players to give up using Penya for buying items and switched to the barter system instead.
+That event forced players to give up using Penya for buying items and switch to the barter system instead.
 Eventually, players decided to quit the game for good.

 The oversupply of digital currency caused the game's economy to collapse, similar to Zimbabwe and Venezuela.